andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/README.md

 ## Introduction

 __*One for all*__: One organization for any natural person that requires help or protection.
-Whether that is from the government, an employer or any threat perceived.
+Whether that is from the government, an employer, or any threat perceived.

 __*All for one*__: Every natural person supports this idea of a central concept